timburr1/timburr1.github.io/drafts/retro-2020.md

 Books:
 ---
-Gates of Fire
+* Becoming a Technical Leader
-The Mandalorian Armor
+* The Mandalorian Armor
+* Gates of Fire
-The Forever War
+* The Forever War
+* An Empire on the Edge

 2021 Goals:
 ---